kerathy/Statement/README.md

 I say my name during the interviews.

-I can't reach out to the emails HR sent to them; they just forwarded some to me.
+I can't reach out to the initial emails HR sent to them; they just forwarded some to me.
 That means we can't guarantee the information's authenticity; there may be information distortion.
-Therefore, HR can confirm it directly with me again. just in case of fraud.
+Therefore, HR can confirm it directly with me again. just in case of fraud and information distortion.

 If there are multiple interviews, I will put a Google link here.